ministryofjustice/cfe-civil/README.md

 ### Test threshold data

 Whilst developing a thresholds .yml file, intended for a future date, you should include in it: `test_only: true`.
-This causes it *not* to be activated unless `FUTURE_THRESHOLD_FILE` is set to the same .yml filename.
-This is a protection against the thresholds file being used for actual assessments, in normal environments, where `FUTURE_THRESHOLD_FILE` is not set by default.
+This causes it *not* to be activated.
+This is a protection against the thresholds file being used for actual assessments, in production environments.

 For running locally, to activate the specified threshold file, as of today's date, and overriding the date specified in values.yml add the following to your .env file.